 The City of Forest Grove proudly unfurled the American flag at its new location on Wednesday, April 22, 2009.
 The flag and pole was donated to the City by the Richard Coon family who wished to give something back to the community that had supported his business and family for many years, as well as to honor our Country and those who have served or are serving in the armed forces.

-Governor Kitzhaber ordered all flags at public institutions to be flown at half-staff from sunrise to sunset on Saturday, August 9, in honor of Matthew Goodnature of Phoenix, Oregon.
-The 21-year-old was off duty when he died near the Launch Fire near at Fourmile Lake.
+Governor Kitzhaber ordered all flags at public institutions to be flown at half-staff from sunrise to sunset on Sunday, December 7, 2014 in remembrance of Pearl Harbor.

 FREQUENTLY ASKED QUESTIONS: